Adil Khan (scholar)

-Muḥammad Adil Khan (or Adil Khān; 1957 – 10 October 2020) was a Pakistani Sunni Muslim scholar who served as the rector of Jamia Farooqia.
-He was seen as an influential scholar in Pakistan.
+Muḥammad Adil Khān (1957 – 10 October 2020) was a Pakistani Islamic scholar, who served as the rector of Jamia Farooqia and was seen as an influential Sunni Deobandi scholar of Pakistan.

-Khan was an alumnus of the Jamia Farooqia and the University of Karachi and taught at the International Islamic University Malaysia for eight years from 2010 to 2018.
-He was assassinated by unknown armed men near a shopping center in Shah Faisal Colony, Karachi on 10 October 2020.
+He was the son of Saleemullah Khan. and was an alumnus of the Jamia Farooqia and the University of Karachi and taught at the International Islamic University Malaysia for eight years from 2010 to 2018.
+He was also a member of the working committee of the Wifaq ul Madaris Al-Arabia.